Gary Bankhead

 • Papers:

 March 2023: Durham University 'Archaeology of the River Wear Conference'.
-An AASDN and Department of Archaeology, joint conference: 'Elvet Bridge, Durham: Investigating a multi-period underwater archaeological site'.
+A AASDN and Department of Archaeology, joint conference: 'Elvet Bridge, Durham: Investigating a multi-period underwater archaeological site'.

 November 2020: Nautical Archaeological Society Annual Conference 2020 'Deliberate Disposition, Waste Disposal or Dropped'.